mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/index.md

 Prettier formats all the code and keeps the style consistent.
 Nevertheless, there are a few additional rules that you need to follow.

-These guidelines for formatting code examples for MDN Web Docs are also good practices when you are coding.
+These MDN Web Docs guidelines for formatting code examples are also good practices when you are coding.

 ### Choosing a syntax language